rantahar/introduction-to-mpi/_episodes/09-parallellising_serial.md

 ### Write a Parallel Function Thinking About a Single Rank

 In the message passing framework, all ranks execute the same code.
-The most straightforward way of approaching writing a parallel implementation is to think about a single rank at a time.
+When writing a parallel code with MPI, you should think of a single rank.
-What does this rank need to to and what infromation does it need to do it?
+What does this rank need to to and what information does it need to do it?

 Communicate data in the simplest possible way just after it's created or just before it's needed.